-- Automotive manufacturers in the US, Europe and Japan have developed a specification for fuel quality called World-Wide Fuel Charter (WWFC) that is expected to be applied worldwide. - The WWFC consists of four categories that are based on required emission levels.
-In the US, category 4 has been adopted. - The WWFC improves air quality by lowering emissions in vehicle fleets, and customer satisfaction through better performance.
+- Automotive manufacturers in the U.S.A., Europe and Japan have developed a specification for fuel quality called the World-Wide Fuel Charter (WWFC), which is expected to be applied worldwide. - ■The WWFC consists of four categories that are based on required emission levels.
+In the U.S., category 4 has been adopted. - The WWFC improves air quality by lowering emissions in vehicle fleets, and improves customer satisfaction through better performance.

-■ E85 fuel (Flex-fuel vehicles)
+■ E85 fuel (Flex-fuel engine)